AmirhosseinHonardoust/AI-Assistant-Satisfaction-Prediction-Engine/README.md

 * UX-level visualization
 * Deployment-ready scoring pipeline

-The outcome is a **behaviorally interpretable AI satisfaction model** capable of shedding light on why users feel satisfied—or frustrated—when engaging with an AI assistant.
+The outcome is a **behaviorally interpretable AI satisfaction model** capable of shedding light on why users feel satisfied or frustrated when engaging with an AI assistant.

 ---